-Eurofins Lancaster Laboratories Environmental can now provide PCB congener testing that utilizes several cutting edge Thermo Scientific DFS high-resolution gas chromatographs/ high-resolution mass spectrometers (HRGC/HRMS).
+Eurofins can provide PCB congener testing that utilizes several cutting edge Thermo Scientific DFS high-resolution gas chromatographs/ high-resolution mass spectrometers (HRGC/HRMS).
 Capitalizing on over 30 years of experience in organic extractions, and the addition of dioxin/furan analysis expertise, we built a laboratory dedicated exclusively to the challenges involved in the preparation of PCB congeners samples.

 We hold NELAP accreditation from the Pennsylvania Department of Environmental Protection for the analysis of PCB congeners in water and solid samples by EPA Method 1668 and can perform this work in 47 states.

 - Over 30 years of experience in trace residue extractions and analyses

 - Expertise in sample cleanup and fractionation techniques

 - Dedicated Thermo Scientific DFS high-resolution gas chromatographs/high-resolution mass spectrometers (HRGC/HRMS) for trace residue analysis

 - Dedicated, isolated laboratory space for the extraction and analysis of ppt and ppq concentrations

 - Extensive experience in providing various deliverable formats, both electronic and hardcopy, to summarize analytical and quality control results

 Why is PCB Congener Testing Important to You?

 PCBs are any of 209 configurations of a biphenyl ring with various amounts of chlorine atoms substituted around each ring (2 to 10 possible atoms).
 Approximately 130 of the configurations were commonly used in industrial applications.
 PCBs were widely used as dielectric and coolant fluids in items like electrical transformers, capacitors and electric motors.